icopy-site/awesome/docs/awesome/awesome-security.md

 ## Network

+### Network architecture

+- [Network-segmentation-cheat-sheet](https://github.com/sergiomarotco/Network-segmentation-cheat-sheet) - This project was created to publish the best practices for segmentation of the corporate network of any company.
+In general, the schemes in this project are suitable for any company.

 ### Scanning / Pentesting

 - [OpenVAS](http://www.openvas.org/) - OpenVAS is a framework of several services and tools offering a comprehensive and powerful vulnerability scanning and vulnerability management solution.